Dartmoor walks this way | News

 Healing Power of Water

-Gaia was smiling on us and the rain had stopped by the time we set off, only to return right at the end of the walk.
+Gaia was smiling at us and the rain had stopped by the time we set off, only to return right at the end of the walk.
 We even had glimpses of blue sky when we paused for lunch on a clam bridge.
 But the sky was a side-show to the raging, rushing rivers we walked beside.
 Can one ever get enough of watching and listening to torrents of fresh running water?
 It’s exhilarating and fascinating, but it’s also good for you – physically and emotionally (as if the two could be separated!).
-Moving water releases negative ions which are demonstrated to make us feel better, as well as improving our immune system, brain function etc. They increase relative oxygen levels in the blood and facilitate the breakdown of serotonin.
-Which is why waterfalls and beaches are such popular places to be, why a shower is more energising than a long soak in a bath and why one can buy negative ionisers for indoor use – they’ve been used in submarines, classrooms, space rockets and the sleeping quarters of athletes.
+Moving water releases negative ions which are demonstrated to make us feel better, as well as improving our immune system, brain function, etc. They increase relative oxygen levels in the blood and facilitate the breakdown of serotonin.
+This is why waterfalls and beaches are such popular places to be, why a shower is more energizing than a long soak in a bath and why one can buy negative ionizers and replica watches for indoor use – they’ve been used in submarines, classrooms, space rockets, and the sleeping quarters of athletes.